Understanding the Cultural and Economic Significance of SEO

 After Archie paved the way in 1990, several other search engines were developed over the next few years.
 These early search engines included Archie’s immediate successors, Veronica and Jughead (1991), followed by VLib (1992), Excite (1993), WorldWide Web Wanderer (1993), ALIWEB (1993), and Primitive Web Search (1993).[8]

-It was not until 1994, however, that several new search engines became widely accessible to the public.
+History of Search Engine Optimization shows that it was not until 1994, however, that several new search engines became widely accessible to the public.
 Infoseek and AltaVista were both launched in 1994, and provided a number of features that had not been available previously, such as unlimited bandwidth (AltaVista), natural language queries (AltaVista), and the ability for webmasters to submit a page in real time (Infoseek).
 WebCrawler and Yahoo!Search were also launched later in 1994, followed by Lycos and LookSmart (in early 1995).

 The Advent of Google